- Donnerstag, 2014-08-21 18:32

 export XDEBUG_CONFIG="idekey=PHPSTORM" to turn on remote Xdebug debugging in PHPStorm and

 unset XDEBUG_CONFIG to turn it of.
-You should anybody remember this?
+How should anybody remember this?
 Thanks for helping!

 - Samstag, 2014-08-16 15:30